carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Does adding a Dropout Layer improve our model?
+## CHALLENGE Does adding a Dropout Layer improve our model?

 Write the code to compile and fit our new dropout model using the same arguments we used for our model in the introduction.
 Then inspect the training metrics to determine whether our model has improved or not by adding a dropout layer.